There Is Nothing Left to Lose

 There Is Nothing Left to Lose is the third studio album by American rock band Foo Fighters, released on November 2, 1999, through Roswell and RCA Records.
-It marked the first studio credit for drummer Taylor Hawkins, and is often seen as a departure from the band's previous work, showcasing a softer, more experimental sound.
-Vocalist and guitarist Dave Grohl has called it his favorite Foo Fighters album, stating that it was "totally based on melody" and that the recording process was a serene experience.
+It marked the first studio credit for drummer Taylor Hawkins, although the frontman Dave Grohl still providing the drums on some of the songs, and this is the band's final release until But Here We Are (2023) which Grohl performed on drums, as Hawkins permanently assigned as the full-time drummer on the band's subsequent releases until his death.
+The album is often seen as a departure from the band's previous work, showcasing a softer, more experimental sound.
+Grohl has called it his favorite Foo Fighters album, stating that it was "totally based on melody" and that the recording process was a serene experience.
 The album was recorded using only three musicians; Grohl, Hawkins, and bassist Nate Mendel in the basement of Grohl's home in Alexandria, Virginia.

 There Is Nothing Left to Lose won the Grammy Award for Best Rock Album in 2001, marking the band's first ever Grammy win.
 The band would go on to win the Grammy for Best Rock Album for three of their next four studio releases (One by One; Echoes, Silence, Patience & Grace; and Wasting Light).

 There Is Nothing Left to Lose is Foo Fighters' first album to be entirely released and marketed by RCA Records since their departure from Capitol Records after the release of The Colour and the Shape two years earlier.
 Their two previous studio albums, originally distributed by Capitol, were since then distributed by RCA.